FrickTobias/BLR/README.md

 ### Automated analysis
 The whole pipeline can be run be using the automation script instead of running all commands individually using WGH_Analysis.sh.
-First however the script need to know where non-pathed software is located on your computer, (Picard Tools, bowtie2 reference and fragScaff) which can be set using setpath.sh.
+First however the script need to know where non-pathed software/folders is located on your computer, (Picard Tools, bowtie2 reference, fragScaff and the WGH folder) which can be set using setpath.sh.

 ```
-bash setpath.sh <picard_path> <bowtie2_reference> <fragScaff_path>
+bash setpath.sh <WGH_path> <picard_path> <bowtie2_reference> <fragScaff_path>
 ```
 Then the analysis can be started with the following command:
 ```